Kansas City University

-Kansas City University (KCU) is a private medical school with its main campus in Kansas City, Missouri and an additional campus in Joplin, Missouri.
-Founded in 1916, KCU is one of the original osteopathic medical schools in the United States.
-It consists of both a College of Osteopathic Medicine and a College of Biosciences.
+Kansas City University (KCU) is a private medical school with its main campus in the historic Pendleton Heights neighborhood of Kansas City, Missouri and an additional campus in Joplin, Missouri.
+It was founded in 1916 as one of the original osteopathic medical schools in the United States.
+It consists of a College of Osteopathic Medicine and a College of Biosciences.
 KCU is one of the largest medical schools in the nation by enrollment.

 In 2017, KCU opened the Farber-McIntire campus, in Joplin, Missouri.
 The university is developing a College of Dental Medicine on its Joplin campus.

 KCU is accredited by the Higher Learning Commission and recognized by the Coordinating Board of Higher Education for the Missouri Department of Higher Education.
 The College of Osteopathic Medicine is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.

 History

 KCU opened in May 1916 as the Kansas City College of Osteopathy and Surgery.
 At the time, it was the fifth osteopathic medical school to be established.
 In January 1921, the college moved its campus to Kansas City's Historic Northeast neighborhood.
 The Kansas City Campus occupies the original site of Children's Mercy Hospital.
 In 1940, the Kansas City College of Osteopathy and Surgery took over the assets of the Central College of Osteopathy in Kansas City, Missouri.

 In November 1970, the name of the college was changed to the Kansas City College of Osteopathic Medicine, and again in July 1980 to the University of Health Sciences.
 In 1999, KCU joined with seven other research institutions to form the Kansas City Area Life Sciences Institute, now known as BioNexus KC.
 As a founding partner and stakeholder institution, KCU has provided biomedical research opportunities within the greater Kansas City area.

 In 2004, the College of Biosciences opened and the university's name was changed to Kansas City University of Medicine and Biosciences.
 The first students in the College of Biosciences began coursework in the fall of 2005, working towards a one-year master's degree in biomedical sciences.
 The College of Biosciences later expanded the program to a two-year master's degree.
 In 2008, the college began offering a Master of Arts in bioethics.
 Currently, Kansas City University offers two Master of Science programs in Biomedical Sciences: a one-year intensive track for the Master of Science in Biomedical Sciences and a two-year research track for a Master of Science in Biomedical Science Research.